RyanNgCT/RangeForce-SOC-Chall/Email/Email.md

 Open Mozilla Thunderbird and find an email from Lana Banana with the title "This looks weird".
 Lana has attached an email that she received and something has triggered her spider-sense.
 Can you figure out what's going with the email by investigating it?

-*Alright, so this is my first time dealing with email forensics.
+*Alright, so this is my first time dealing with email forensics and analysis.
 I read online that we can use `Ctrl-U` to view the headers, which may contain valuable information.*

 #### Question 1: 	What is the email's IP address of the origin?